By Mario Alexandre · March 27, 2026 · 11 min read

 PERSONA: Remote work consultant.
 CONTEXT: SaaS company blog, audience is engineering managers.
 DATA: 3 specific productivity studies.
 CONSTRAINTS: 1200 words, no generic tips, must include actionable tools.
 FORMAT: Markdown with H2s.
 TASK: Write the blog post.

-Result: Before = generic listicle with no unique insights.
-After = targeted piece with specific tools, cited studies, and advice relevant to engineering managers.
+Result: Before = a generic list with no new ideas.
+After = a focused post with real tools, cited studies, and advice that fits engineering managers.

 "Write a Python function to process CSV files"